Note: Updated in July 2023

-In addition to audio books, I love listening to podcasts.
-They relate mostly technology, entrepreneurship and mental models.
+In addition to audio books, I love listening to podcasts about mostly technology, entrepreneurship and mental models.

 I use Overcast and listen to most podcasts on around 1.25-1.5x speed without any noticeable sound distortion.
 Overcast also has a nice feature which dynamically adjusts the speed if ads or ‘intro sequences’ are played so you save some time when listening.